Zalfa-jouni/Analog_SNN_RFLocalization/README.md

 ### 2. Analog_SNN_Learning_Synthesis

 - **Analog SNN Learning and Synthesis Code**:
-  - This section includes the code for synthesizing the analog SNN for deep learning using the datasets.
+  - This section includes the code for synthesizing the analog SNN for deep learning using the provided datasets and the analog neurons post-layout properties.
   - A pseudocode guide is also provided to clarify the steps of the code.

 ## Installation